 You’ll boost your ability to make decisions in complex scenarios using specialized financial instruments and advanced analytical models.
 The course focuses on the following areas:

-- International finance: regulations, currencies and various business practices that can lead to problems where a specific conceptual model is required.
+- International finance: regulations, currencies and various business practices that can lead to problems when a specific conceptual model is required.

-- Financial innovation: to help you understand the ongoing evolution of the markets.
+- Financial innovation and the ongoing evolution of the markets.